sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

    Set a custom I/O event watcher function for a drizzle structure

-   :param drizzle: Drizzle structure previously initialized with :c:func:`drizzle_create` or :c:func:`drizzle_clone`
+   :param drizzle: Drizzle structure previously initialized with :c:func:`drizzle_create`.
    :param function: Function to call when there is an I/O event, in the form of :c:func:`drizzle_event_watch_fn`
    :param context: Argument to pass into the callback function.